 – DE OPPRESSO LIBER –

-The SFC Aaron Henderson Memorial Run will be held on Saturday August 11th at 9am at the Houlton Community Park.
+The SFC Aaron Henderson Memorial Run will be held on Saturday August 3rd, 2019 starting at the Houlton Community Park .
 All proceeds will go to the Green Beret Foundation.
 We would be honored to have you participate and celebrate our Home Town Hero.

 This 5K will be a cross country style race, which is the Houlton High School and GHCA cross country course.
 This course can be muddy and contains some rough terrain, tree roots across parts of the trail, cross a small river bed, and fields.